radnotiz/justeat-test/README.md

 # Known issues

-* When font size is set other than 100% on Win7 click won't work with Firefox.
+* When font size is set to other than 100% on Win7 click won't work with Firefox.
 [Details](https://code.google.com/p/selenium/issues/detail?id=7223)